TL;DR

 |---|---|

-Run /init once per project — after that, edit via /memory or directly in CLAUDE.md.
-Typing # at the start of the input also quickly appends a memory line.
+Run /init once per repo, then refine via /memory or by editing CLAUDE.md directly.
+Typing # at the start of the input also appends a quick memory line.
+Set CLAUDE_CODE_NEW_INIT=1 for an interactive /init that also walks you through skills, hooks, and personal memory files.

 | Command | What it does | When to use it |